 White Seabass Rigs

-When it comes to sea bass rigs, Captain winch recommends going with a Carolina rig using a 4 oz egg sinker going to a Carolina keeper that’s tied off to a medium-weight swivel.
+Regarding sea bass rigs, Captain Winch recommends going with a Carolina rig using a 4 oz egg sinker going to a Carolina keeper tied off to a medium-weight swivel.
 He then ties 4 feet of 40 lb Seaguar fluorocarbon to a #1 or 2 Owner treble hook.

 The goal is to have little to no touch on the mackerel from your hook to the live well.
 Some guys use a dull butter knife to unhook the macks.
 Hold the line above the hook, and use the edge of the butter knife to unhook the barbless hook, having the mackerel fall directly into the back wall and touch.

-The quality of the sea bass you’re going to catch is dictated by the quality of the bait, so do your best to find where the mack is located, put out your lights, chum the waters, and catch the nicest-looking ones you can use as bait.
+The bait quality dictates the quality of the sea bass you’ll catch, so do your best to find where the mack is located, put out your lights, chum the waters, and catch the nicest-looking ones you can use as bait.

 Drop your bait 100-150 feet behind your boat.
 Use a 7 or 8-foot rod that acts like a shock absorber on the soft mouths of the bass.